 Bring this book with you when you come to the hospital for your total joint replacement.
 Review any questions you may have with your doctors, nurses, physical therapists, case managers/social workers and occupational therapists.
-They will address your concerns, guide you through the surgery itself, and help you and your family to create a recovery plan.
+They'll address your concerns, guide you through the surgery itself, and help you and your family create a recovery plan.

 This book has been prepared only for your information.
-It should not be considered a substitute for medical advice.
+It shouldn't be considered a substitute for medical advice.